Welcome to today's edition of the Rush 24-7 podcast.

 They wanted to act human.

-They wanted to take a position on something, wanted her cry.
+They wanted to take a position on something.

 This woman cannot hold a press conference unless it's totally planned and scripted to protect her.